microsoft/CCF/sphinx/source/ledger.rst

 Ledger replication
 ------------------

+The replication process currently uses Raft as the consensus algorithm and therefore the terminology changes slightly.
+Instead of primary we use the term leader and instead of backup we use the term follower.

-The replication process currently uses Raft as the consensus algorithm.
-As such, it relies on authenticated Append Entries (AE) headers sent from the primary to backups and which specify the start and end index of the encrypted deltas payload.
+As such, the replicated process relies on authenticated Append Entries (AE) headers sent from the leader to followers and which specify the start and end index of the encrypted deltas payload.
 When an AE header is emitted from a node's enclave for replication, the corresponding encrypted deltas are read from the ledger and appended to the AE header.

-The following diagram describes how deltas committed by the primary are written to the ledger and how they are replicated to one backup.
-Note that the full replication process and acknowledgment from the backup is not detailed here.
+The following diagram describes how deltas committed by the leader are written to the ledger and how they are replicated to one follower.
+Note that the full replication process and acknowledgment from the follower is not detailed here.

 .. mermaid::

     sequenceDiagram
-        participant Primary KV
+        participant Leader KV
-        participant Primary Raft
+        participant Leader Raft
-        participant Primary Host
+        participant Leader Host
-        participant Primary Ledger
+        participant Leader Ledger

-        participant Backup Ledger
+        participant Follower Ledger
-        participant Backup Host
+        participant Follower Host
-        participant Backup Raft
+        participant Follower Raft
-        participant Backup KV
+        participant Follower KV

-        Note left of Primary KV: tx.commit(): Serialise transaction based on maps security domain Primary KV->>+Primary Raft: replicate (batch of serialised deltas)
+        Note left of Leader KV: tx.commit(): Serialise transaction based on maps security domain Leader KV->>+Leader Raft: replicate (batch of serialised deltas)

-        loop for each serialised delta in batch Primary Raft->>+Primary Host: log_append (delta)
+        loop for each serialised delta in batch
+            Leader Raft->>+Leader Host: log_append (delta)
-            Primary Host->>+Primary Ledger: write(delta)
+            Leader Host->>+Leader Ledger: write(delta)

-            Primary Raft->>+Primary Host: node_outbound (AE)
+            Leader Raft->>+Leader Host: node_outbound (AE)
-            Primary Raft-->>+Primary KV: replicate success
+            Leader Raft-->>+Leader KV: replicate success

-            Note right of Primary Host: Append Ledger entries to AE loop for each entry in AE
+            Note right of Leader Host: Append Ledger entries to AE loop for each entry in AE
-                Primary Host->>+Primary Ledger: read(entry's index)
+                Leader Host->>+Leader Ledger: read(entry's index)
-                Primary Ledger-->>Primary Host: delta
+                Leader Ledger-->>Leader Host: delta
             end
-            Primary Host->>+Backup Host: TCP packet (AE + deltas)
+            Leader Host->>+Follower Host: TCP packet (AE + deltas)

-            Backup Host->>+Backup Raft: node_inbound (AE + deltas)
+            Follower Host->>+Follower Raft: node_inbound (AE + deltas)

-            Backup Raft->>Backup Raft: recv_authenticated (AE + deltas)
+            Follower Raft->>Follower Raft: recv_authenticated (AE + deltas)
             loop for each delta
-                Backup Raft->>Backup Host: log_append (delta)
+                Follower Raft->>Follower Host: log_append (delta)
-                Backup Host->>+Backup Ledger: write(delta)
+                Follower Host->>+Follower Ledger: write(delta)
-                Backup Raft->>Backup KV: deserialise(delta)
+                Follower Raft->>Follower KV: deserialise(delta)
-                Backup KV-->>+Backup Raft: deserialise success
+                Follower KV-->>+Follower Raft: deserialise success
             end

         end